lucylangenb/jacktrip/installjack_qjackctrl.md

 Install Jack by visiting their website [here](https://jackaudio.org/downloads/).
 - For Windows 7 and newer, install the 64 bit installer; for older operating systems, use the 32 bit installer.
   - Windows devices often require the installation of an ASIO driver, which directly connects software like Jack to your computer's sound card.
-To determine whether your computer needs one of these and how to install ASIO4all, visit the Stanford installation page [here.](https://ccrma.stanford.edu/software/jacktrip/windows/index.html)
+To determine whether your computer needs one of these and how to install ASIO4all, visit the Stanford installation page [here.](https://ccrma.stanford.edu/software/jacktrip/windows/index.html) If you're still having trouble, you can try my brief guide [here.](https://github.com/lucylangenb/jacktrip/blob/master/asio.md)
 - For Macs (10.12 and newer), use the Intel 64 bit installer.
 For older Macs, you'll need the Jack2 Binaries file, which is accessible through [an older version of the downloads page.](https://web.archive.org/web/20200808125552/https://jackaudio.org/downloads/)

 You will need to restart your computer after installation.
 After you have done so, you will notice that Jack exists as a folder on your computer.
 JackPilot and qjackctl (Q Jack Control) both function as graphic interfaces for Jack; here, we'll use Q Jack Control.
 Note that, especially if you're using an older version of the download files, you might get an error message that the software isn't up-to-date; ignore this.